Anniina-55/valentines-day-card/README.md

     - Interactive heart button
     - Call-to-action (CTA) paragraph that appears with a smooth animation ("Click here!")
     - Canvas-based pop-up with a fun animated heart and a message ("You are lovely/amazing!")
-    - Responsive layout for mobile, tablet, and desktop devices

 Technologies Used